 Flexibility

 Most importantly, rolling admission allows you to continue to apply to schools once you’ve received admission decisions from your early action and/or early decision applications.
 This is a great back-up option to have.
-If you get rejected or deferred from your top choice schools with earlier deadlines, you can work more seriously on their rolling admission applications.
+If you get rejected, deferred, or waitlisted from your top choice schools, you can work more seriously on your rolling admission applications.

 04